hoast/hoast/.docs/src/pages/index.md

 # Hoast

-A simple and modular ecosystem for build automation.
+A set of simple and modular packages for build automation.

 [Repository](https://www.github.com/hoast/hoast#readme)